History of Los Angeles Metro: Budget cuts, recentralization

-Since 2008, as a result of the Financial crisis of 2007-08, Metro service has been reduced by over 941,000 service hours, or approximately 20% of all service, which has caused complaints by the Bus Riders Union.
+Since 2008, as a result of the Great Recession, Metro service has been reduced by over 941,000 service hours, or approximately 20% of all service, which has caused complaints by the Bus Riders Union.
 The cuts triggered a federal civil rights investigation, where the Federal Transit Administration found that requirements with the Civil Rights Act of 1964 were not complied with, although no additional services were requested to be readded.
 Ultimately, a comprehensive review was conducted and the service cuts of 2007-2011, fare changes, and other modifications in service were found by FTA not to have broken federal law.
 In addition, the service sectors were eliminated due to budget cuts in 2009, although "regional service councils" composed of the previous elected officials were maintained.

 In 2006, the Los Angeles County Metropolitan Transportation Authority was named Outstanding Transportation System for 2006 by the American Public Transportation Association.
 Most buses and trains have "America's Best" decals affixed.

 In 2007, with the consent decree with the Bus Riders Union (BRU) expired, Metro announced plans for a fare hike.
 The agency said that it needed to reduce its $100 million deficit, which would be done either by raising fares or reducing service.
 This proposal garnered strong opposition from Mayor Antonio Villaraigosa, Councilman Bernard Parks, the BRU, and low-income residents.

 Starting July 15, 2018, inter-agency paper transfers were discontinued on Metro buses.
 Instead, riders must now use a TAP card when transferring between Metro and municipal buses.
 (This payment method uses the Stored Value format, which first deducts the base fare, then the inter-agency's transfer amount is deducted when passengers transfer.)

 Current expansions

-Measure R, a proposal that enacted a 1/2 cent increase in sales tax to fund transportation throughout Los Angeles County, including rail, subway and freeway improvements, was approved by voters in November 2008.
+Measure R, a proposal that enacted a 1/2 cent increase in sales tax to fund transportation throughout Los Angeles County, including rail, subway, and freeway improvements, was approved by voters in November 2008.

 In September 2005, Metro broke ground on a 6 mi extension of the Gold Line from Union Station, which now runs through Little Tokyo to the corner of Pomona and Atlantic Boulevards in East L.A.
 The Eastside Gold Line Extension light rail extension replaces a once-planned Red Line subway extension.
-It travels mostly at grade, but has two underground stations.
-The extension began operation on November 15, 2009 and provides service to some of the city's most historically underserved neighborhoods.
-The first passengers boarded the train at 3:40 a.m. and an estimated 50,000 people took part in "a festive day of celebration and free rides."
+It travels mostly at grade but has two underground stations.
+The extension began operation on November 15, 2009, serving some of the city's most historically underserved neighborhoods.
+The first passengers boarded the train at 3:40 a.m.
+An estimated 50,000 people participated in "a festive day of celebration and free rides."

 The Metro Silver Line, a reconfiguration of existing service on the Harbor and El Monte Transitways, opened on December 13, 2009.